nonickid/Python-Playground-write-up/README.md

 The hash revert process is required to find Connor's password.
 Hash is generating by executing two functions, two times each:
 **string_to_int_array** and **int_array_to_text**.

-The hashed password is known: **'dxeedxebdwemdwesdxdtdweqdxefdxefdxdudueqduerdvdtdvdu'**
+The hashed password is known: **'dxeedxebdwemdwesdxdtdweqdxefdxefdxdudueqduerdvdtdvdu'**.

-After analyzing mentioned function our final code for getting connor password is:
+After analyzing mentioned functions our final code for getting connor password is:

 ```
 import string